 How do we vote the pledges into membership?

 Your chapter may vote during a virtual chapter meeting and/or it may use a secure online tool (preferably one that can be password protected) to collect member votes.

 Installation of Officers and Graduating Seniors Rituals:

-Can we do the Installation of Officers ritual online?
+Can we do the Installation of Officers ritual virtually?

-This is a PUBLIC ritual and can be done virtually with the current and new e-board members.
-Chapter attendance should be optional.
+Yes.
+This is a public ritual and can be done virtually with the current and new executive board members.
+Chapter attendance may be optional.